-The Top Political Advertising Trends Gaining Popularity In future
+The Top Political Advertising Trends Gaining Popularity In Future

 Advertising may be less effective as people become immune to traditional media channels like print and television.
-As marketing spending increases, companies will increasingly use various digital media channels to develop a more effective customer relationship management solution to attract and retain customer loyalty.
+As marketing spending increases, companies increasingly use various digital media channels to develop a more effective customer relationship management solution to attract and retain customer loyalty.

 Effective political advertising campaigns will focus on group politics rather than the election of an individual candidate.
 In other words, politicians will campaign on their ability to represent the interests of their group or demographic, such as seniors.